darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 : The type of media loaded on the printer (Plain Paper, Luster Photo Paper, etc.).

 profile
 : The printer's ICC profile for the loaded paper.
 This is the profile specific to the printer and paper.
-This profile is the last color space transformation applied to the picture whose goal is to create a high quality print.
+This profile is the last color space transformation applied to the image whose goal is to create a high quality print.

 intent
 : The print rendering intent (“perceptual”, “relative colorimetric”, “saturation” or “absolute colorimetric”).
 See [rendering intent](../../../special-topics/color-management/rendering-intent.md) for more details.